How Hiroyuki Tetsuka Stayed True To Himself To Chase His Dream

 “When you train and spar with people, you naturally get along.
 It’s one of the great things about martial arts.
 I discovered I loved grappling.
 I could use my muscles and strength more than in kickboxing.”

 Two years and four amateur bouts later, he returned to Japan and joined Yamada Dojo-TGFC, where he continued to develop his ground game with coach Koichi Ota, who is still in his corner to this day.

 Staying True To Himself

-When Tetsuka returned home, he used his P.E. teaching license to get a job as a teacher in his hometown junior high school, but he soon decided he would not be happy unless he dedicated his life to following his passion.
+When Tetsuka returned home, he used his physical education teaching license to get a job as a teacher in his hometown’s junior high school, but he soon decided he wouldn’t be happy until he dedicated his life to following his passion.

-“I was working there giving my best to students, but I realized something wasn’t right,” he reveals.
+“I was working there giving my best to students, but I realized something wasn’t right,” he says.